-At the State Park, visitors can boat (rentals are available; nothing greater than 10 horsepower allowed), hike, swim (in the lake or in the pool, open seasonally), and camp–even in yurts.
+At the High Falls State Park, visitors can boat (rentals are available; nothing greater than 10 horsepower allowed), hike, swim (in the lake or in the pool, open seasonally), and camp — even in yurts.
 The park also has a regularly programmed events calendar packed with family fun worth experiencing, too.

-The “There is a lot of lake to enjoy” description rings true for Allatoona.
+“There is a lot of lake to enjoy” description rings true for Allatoona Lake.
 This reservoir lake just north of Kennesaw measures 12,000 acres and is surrounded by 25,000 acres of public land, making it a popular recreational lake for Georgians.

 The Lake Allatoona website is a great starting point for planning a trip, whether you plan to access the water from public or privately-owned land.
 You’ll find a wealth of information on marinas, cabins and campsites, nearby recreation areas, and day parks for swimming beaches and picnics.

-This reservoir lake is another managed by the Army Corps of Engineers, and their website lists boat access points, picnic areas, and nonelectric campsites at Coheelee Creek Park on the Georgia side of the lake.
+This reservoir lake is another managed by the Army Corps of Engineers, and their website lists boat access points, picnic areas, and campsites.

 A man-made lake dammed from the Flint River and covering 8,500 acres, Lake Blackshear is located near Cordele, GA, southwest of Macon.
 The robust Georgia Veterans State Park on the eastern side of the lake includes a military museum, golf course, swimming beach and lies along the path of the SAM Shortline Railway.